BME-SmartLab/UTI-misalignment/show_figures.md

-# All figuges for ,,Quantification of Transducer Misalignment in Ultrasound Tongue Imaging'' Interspeech 2020 paper
+# All figures for ,,Quantification of Transducer Misalignment in Ultrasound Tongue Imaging'' Interspeech 2020 paper

 <table>